pyzmqrpc3/pyzmqrpc3/README.md

 ## Components

-### ZmqReceiver
+### ZmqReceiver/Thread

 Starts a loop listening via a SUB or REP socket for new messages.
 Multiple SUB end-points may be provided.
-If a message is received it calls `ZmqReceiver.handle_incoming_message()` which can be overridden by any subclassed implementation.
+If a message is received, it calls the `handle_incoming_message()` method which can be overridden by any subclassed implementation.

+The thread version, `ZmqReceiverThread`, can be used for testing or with applications that might be running multiple server threads

-### ZmqClient
+### ZmqSender

 Upon creation it starts a PUB socket and/or creates a REQ socket.
 The REQ socket may point to multiple end-points, which then use round-robin message delivery.
-The ZmqClient implements the `ZmqClient.send()` method that sends a message.
+The ZmqSender implements the `send()` method that sends a message.

 ### ZmqProxy

 Forwards messages from a SUB --> REQ socket or from a PUB --> REP socket using a receiver/sender pair.

+### ZmqRpcServer/Thread

+Implements service(s) that can be remotely executed by receiving a distinct command type.
+It inherits the `ZmqReceiver` functionality to listen for messages on a REP or SUB socket.
+However, it overrides the `handle_incoming_message()` method to deserialize command messages, identify their type and execute the corresponding service implementation.

+The thread version, `ZmqRpcServerThread`, can be used for testing or with applications that might be running multiple server threads

 ### ZmqRpcClient

-Invokes a remotely implemented method over a PUB or REQ socket.
+Executes a remotely implemented service over a PUB or REQ socket using a command argument.
 For PUB sockets, no response messages should be expected.

-### ZmqRpcServer

-Implements a method that can be remotely invoked.
-It inherits the ZmqReceiver functionality to listen for messages on a REP or SUB socket, deserialize the message and invoke them.
+It inherits the `ZmqSender` functionality to send messages over the wire.

+### ICommand

+The base interface class for all concrete command types.
+It enforces the implementation of two methods; `set_command_state` and `set_command_state`.
+These two methods are essential in marshaling any complex user data from the client side to the server side.

+### IService

+The base interface class for all concrete service functors.
+It enforces the implementation of the `__call__()` method which is the entry point of handling command on the server side.

 ## Available Standard Proxies